jkeyes/pathfinder/docs/index.rst

 ::

     # only images less than 20 pixels tall
-    from pathfinder import ImageDimensionFilter
+    from pathfinder.filters import ImageDimensionFilter
     find_paths(".", filter=ImageDimensionFilter(max_height=20))

     # only images less than 10 pixels tall and wide
-    from pathfinder import ImageDimensionFilter
+    from pathfinder.filters import ImageDimensionFilter
     find_paths(".", filter=ImageDimensionFilter(max_height=10, min_height=10))

 And we can also search for images based on their color paletter: